-EPCOR will maintain a robust Environmental Management System (EMS) that will include an environmental policy, required and voluntary undertakings, objectives and targets, roles and responsibilities, operational control, corrective actions, training, decision making/planning, document control and continuous evaluation and improvement.
-EPCOR will strive towards achieving and maintaining ISO14001 certification of the EMS;
+We will maintain a robust Environmental Management System (EMS) that will include an environmental policy, required and voluntary undertakings, objectives and targets, roles and responsibilities, operational control, corrective actions, training, decision making/planning, document control and continuous evaluation and improvement.
+We'll strive towards achieving and maintaining ISO14001 certification of the EMS.

-EPCOR will strive toward continuous improvement in its Environmental Activities and will set and regularly review environmental goals and targets.
-EPCOR will identify and proactively address emerging issues in the water treatment industry and will work towards implementation of industry best practices;
+We will strive toward continuous improvement in our Environmental Activities and will set and regularly review environmental goals and targets.
+We'll identify and proactively address emerging issues in the water treatment industry and will work towards implementation of industry best practices.

-EPCOR will use a source-to-tap, multi-barrier approach to provide a consistent supply of potable public water that ensures protection of public health to both the City of Edmonton and Regional customers.
+We will use a source-to-tap, multi-barrier approach to provide a consistent supply of potable public water that ensures protection of public health to both the City of Edmonton and Regional customers.
 The treated water will meet or exceed all current Guidelines for Canadian Drinking Water Quality (GCDWQ) and other regulatory requirements.
-In addition:
+In addition, we will:

-- EPCOR will set and strive to meet its own internal water quality and plant treatment performance standards that exceed the minimum regulatory requirements;
+- Set and strive to meet our own internal water quality and plant treatment performance standards that exceed the minimum regulatory requirements.

-- EPCOR will monitor for all GCDWQ guideline parameters and will also carry out additional monitoring programs for unregulated parameters (including pesticides, pharmaceuticals, and disinfection byproducts) in both source water and treated drinking water in order to better understand and mitigate both current and emerging public health risks; and
+- Monitor for all GCDWQ guideline parameters and will also carry out additional monitoring programs for unregulated parameters (including pesticides, pharmaceuticals, and disinfection byproducts) in both source water and treated drinking water in order to better understand and mitigate both current and emerging public health risks.

-- EPCOR will strive to meet index targets (as updated) set in EPCOR's Performance Based Regulation, which is established through a City of Edmonton bylaw:
+- Strive to meet index targets (as updated) set in EPCOR's Performance Based Regulation, which is established through a City of Edmonton bylaw:

-With respect to public involvement and consultation, EPCOR will:
+With respect to public involvement and consultation, we will:

-- Maintain a Water Quality Advisory Committee that consists of representatives from Alberta Environment and other representatives from Government of Alberta, University of Alberta, Alberta Provincial Laboratory, the City of Edmonton Emergency Response and the Regional Customer Group and other stakeholder groups as amended and required; and
+- Maintain a Water Quality Advisory Committee that consists of representatives from Alberta Environment and other representatives from Government of Alberta, University of Alberta, Alberta Provincial Laboratory, the City of Edmonton Emergency Response and the Regional Customer Group and other stakeholder groups as amended and required.

 - Maintain working partnerships with Alberta Environment and other stakeholders and will provide advice and support on water supply, quality and treatment issues in the Edmonton region and throughout Alberta.

-- Actively participate in the North Saskatchewan Watershed Alliance W PAC to enhance watershed and drinking water source protection, and will maintain and implement an EPCOR Source Water Protection Plan;
+- Actively participate in the North Saskatchewan Watershed Alliance Watershed Planning and Advisory Council to enhance watershed and drinking water source protection, and will maintain and implement an EPCOR Source Water Protection Plan.

-- Continue to examine the energy efficiency of its operations and will continuously evaluate capital and operational improvements to increase energy efficiency;
+- Continue to examine the energy efficiency of our operations and will continuously evaluate capital and operational improvements to increase energy efficiency.

-- Maintain active staff recruitment, training, engagement and succession planning programs; and
+- Maintain active staff recruitment, training, engagement and succession planning programs.

 - Share the results of the above initiatives with Alberta Environment.

-With respect to reducing environmental impacts, EPCOR will:
+With respect to reducing environmental impacts, we will:

 - Strive to reduce the impact of water treatment plant residual streams released to the North Saskatchewan River through a long-term residuals management program of continuous improvement that will include (as updated):